ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 (in hex):

 <{{./fixtures/build/cpt-issuer-form.cbor.hex}}>
-Fixtures: Issued Form (SU-ES256, CBOR)
+Figure: Issued Form (SU-ES256, CBOR)

 The presented form, similarly to the issued form above, is made with the holder conveying the same parameters and the same set of selectively